 This subject prepares the student to work with computer spreadsheet software in a career setting or for personal use.
 The student will learn advanced Excel terminology and Excel components.
-Includes entering data; creating formulas; professional formatting; creating charts; creating, sorting, and filtering tables; creating and using templates; and working with functions.
+This subject includes entering data; creating formulas; professional formatting; creating charts; creating, sorting, and filtering tables; creating and using templates; and working with functions.